KEYS

 Bearish

-• Revenue Concentration in Communications: 70% of Q1 revenue ($1.12B) came from the Communications Solutions group.
-This high concentration exposes the company to cyclical downturns or technological shifts within the communications infrastructure and semiconductor markets.
+• Revenue Concentration Risk: 70% of Q1 revenue came from the Communications Solutions Group.
+This heavy reliance on one segment exposes the company to potential cyclical downturns or spending cuts in communication infrastructure and semiconductor capital equipment.

 KEYS Technical Analysis